 The Transitional Constitution of the Republic of South Sudan from 2011 provides that people should have a right to a clean and healthy environment and that everyone is obliged to protect the environment, especially for future generations.
-The South Sudan Draft Environmental and Protection Bill (2013) introduces the requirement for Environmental Impact Assessments.
+Section 18 of South Sudan Draft Environmental and Protection Bill (2013) introduces the requirement for Environmental Impact Assessments (EIA).
 The objective of the EIA is to ensure that environmental considerations are explicitly addressed and incorporated into the development decision-making process and to anticipate and avoid, minimise or offset the adverse significant biophysical, social and other relevant effects of development proposal, among others.
+This EIA also protects the environment and to promote ecologically sustainable development that improves the quality of life for both the present and future generations.
+In addition, Section 20, Cap 5, intends to introduce the requirement for Environmental Monitoring whereas Section 32, Cap 5, sets requirement for Environmental Audits.
+The bill mandates the line ministries to: Monitor environmental phenomena with a view to making an assessment of possible changes in the environment and their possible impacts; Environmental Audit is required to assess the conformity of the project with the approved ESMP as well as with the required environmental quality standards; provide implementation procedures to mitigate adverse environmental impacts.